AdityaBhairawkar/docker_aws_webapp/README.md

-Alright, Struggler.
-Let’s rewrite this README so it’s **crisp, professional, and shows your Jenkins implementation clearly**.
-I’ll structure it so anyone (or a recruiter) can see you’re using **Docker + Terraform + Jenkins + AWS**, and it reads like a real DevOps project.

----

 # Docker AWS WebApp

 This is a **simple Flask web application** containerized with Docker and deployed on an **AWS EC2 instance using Terraform**.
 The deployment and lifecycle management are automated using **Jenkins CI/CD pipeline**.